kritsel/tado-openapispec-v2/README.md

 the Swagger UI is basically a javascript application hosted by github.io, and it is not allowed to make calls to the tado.com host.

-## Link to the specification yaml file
+## Link to the specification .yaml file
-If you need a direct link to the specification yaml file e.g. as input for a client code generator you can use `https://raw.githubusercontent.com/kritsel/tado-openapispec-v2/<version tag>/tado-openapispec-v2.yaml`
+If you need a direct link to the specification .yaml file e.g. as input for a client code generator you can use the following URL:
+(replace `<version tag>` with the proper version)

+`https://raw.githubusercontent.com/kritsel/tado-openapispec-v2/<version tag>/tado-openapispec-v2.yaml`

 E.g. https://raw.githubusercontent.com/kritsel/tado-openapispec-v2/v2.2024.08.01.3/tado-openapispec-v2.yaml

 # OAuth 2.0 authentication
-The only authentication mechanism supported for the tado API is OAuth 2.0.
+The only authentication mechanism supported by the tado API is OAuth 2.0.

-Tado only supports OAuth 2.0 authentication via their own authentication server;
+tado&ordm; only supports OAuth 2.0 authentication via their own authentication server;
 the API does not support third party authentication methods.

 There are several pieces of information you need to authenticate via OAuth 2.0:
 * **client id**: `public-api-preview` (as mentioned in [1])
-* **client secret**: `4HJGRffVR8xb3XdEUQpjgZ1VplJi6Xgw` (a publicly shared 'secret' as mentioned in [1])
+* **client secret**: `4HJGRffVR8xb3XdEUQpjgZ1VplJi6Xgw`
+(a publicly shared 'secret' as mentioned in [1])
 * **authorization grant type**: password
 * **token URI**: https://auth.tado.com/oauth/token
 * **username**: the username of your tado account